When is His Dark Materials season 2 on BBC One? Will it change The Subtle Knife?

 No need to check the alethiometer – the second season of the BBC/HBO’s His Dark Materials is still set to air this autumn, once again bringing Philip Pullman’s book series to life on-screen.

-While many television and film projects have stalled during the global coronavirus pandemic, the televised adaptation of Pullman’s second book in the series, A Subtle Knife, was filmed in advanced (likely due to the show’s young leads) and is reportedly due to air in November – with suggestions that there could already be an existing early cut of the series…
+While many television and film projects have stalled during the global coronavirus pandemic, the televised adaptation of Pullman’s second book in the series, A Subtle Knife, was filmed in advance (likely due to the show’s young leads) and is reportedly due to air in November – with suggestions that there could already be an existing early cut of the series, even if one crucial James McAvoy episode had to be scrapped during production.

 The second season is written by Jack Thorne and sees returning cast members Dafne Keen, Ruth Wilson and Lin-Manuel Miranda among others.